Gasta88/glue-etl-pipeline/README.md

 - Compare content of final Parquet files with expected results in _test/end_to_end_tests/data/expected_.

 If _final_ and _expected_ files are different in their own content, the job fails.

+## How to run the project

+### Prerequisites:

+- S3 backend for Terraform
+- raw event files